zerospeak/EcoloabIotIntegrationPOC/README.md

 ## Skills Demonstrated

-This capstone application demonstrates the following skills required for the Senior .NET Developer position at Ecolab:
+This capstone application demonstrates the following skills required for the Senior .NET Developer position at TerraFirma :

 ### Frontend Technologies